Boundary H\"{o}lder continuity of stable solutions to semilinear elliptic problems in $C^{1,1}$ domains: Introduction

 where $C$ does not depend on $\lambda$.
 By regularity $\phi \in W^{2, p}(\Omega)$ for all $p < \infty$, hence $\phi \in C^1(\overline{\Omega})$, and by maximum principle $\phi \geq c \, {\rm dist}(\cdot, \partial\Omega)$, whence $f(u^{\star}){\rm dist}(\cdot, \partial \Omega) \in L^1(\Omega)$.
 Now, testing the equation with the unique solution to $- L^T \exit = 1$ in $\Omega$, $\exit = 0$ on $\partial \Omega$, we~also~have

 Again, by regularity $\exit \leq C \phi$, and using the inequality above, we conclude that $u^{\star} \in L^1(\Omega)$. \end{remark}

 Since, a priori, the extremal solution $u^{\star}$ is only in $L^1(\Omega)$, it is natural to investigate further regularity properties.
-In this direction, Brezis and V\'{a}zquez~\cite{BrezisVazquez}*{Problem 1} asked whether the extremal solution for the model operator $L = \Delta$ was always in $W^{1,2}_{0}(\Omega)$, this being the natural energy space of the variational problem.
-Similarly, as explained above, Brezis~\cite{Brezis-IFT}*{Open problem 1} asked if the extremal solution $u^{\star}$ was always bounded for $n \leq 9$.
+In this direction, Brezis and V\'{a}zquez~\cite[Problem~1]{BrezisVazquez} asked whether the extremal solution for the model operator $L = \Delta$ was always in $W^{1,2}_{0}(\Omega)$, this being the natural energy space of the variational problem.
+Similarly, as explained above, Brezis~\cite[Open problem~1]{Brezis-IFT} asked if the extremal solution $u^{\star}$ was always bounded for $n \leq 9$.
 Both of these questions were answered positively by Cabr\'{e}, Figalli, Ros-Oton, and Serra~\cite{CabreFigalliRosSerra} for the Laplacian in $C^3$ domains.
-For this, they applied their a priori estimates to the classical stable solutions $\{u_{\lambda}\}_{\lambda < \lambda^{\star}}$ and, using that they are bounded in $L^1(\Omega)$, they passed to the limit as $\lambda \uparrow \lambda^{\star}$.
-By this same procedure, our main theorem, Theorem~\ref{thm:c11}, extends their result to operators with coefficients in $C^{1,1}$ domains: \begin{corollary} Let $\Omega \subset \R^n$ be a bounded domain of class $C^{1,1}$ and let $L$ satisfy conditions~\eqref{elliptic}, \eqref{reg:coeffs}, and~\eqref{muchreg} in $\Omega$.
-Assume that $f \in C^1(\R)$ is positive, nondecreasing, convex, and superlinear at $+\infty$.
+For this, they apply their a priori estimates to the classical stable solutions $\{u_{\lambda}\}_{\lambda < \lambda^{\star}}$ and, using that they are bounded in $L^1(\Omega)$, they pass to the limit as $\lambda \uparrow \lambda^{\star}$.
+By this same procedure, our main theorem, Theorem~\ref{thm:c11}, extends their result to operators with coefficients in $C^{1,1}$ domains: \begin{corollary} Let $\Omega \subset \R^n$ be a bounded domain of class $C^{1,1}$, let $L$ satisfy conditions~\eqref{elliptic}, \eqref{reg:coeffs}, and~\eqref{muchreg} in $\Omega$, and let $f \in C^1(\R)$ be positive, nondecreasing, convex, and superlinear at $+\infty$.

 Then the extremal solution $u^{\star}$ to \eqref{pb:gelfand} is in $W^{1,2+\gamma}_{0}(\Omega)$ for some $\gamma = \gamma(n) > 0$.
 Moreover, if $n \leq 9$, then $u^{\star}$ is bounded (and hence is a strong solution in $W^{2,p}(\Omega)$ for all $p < \infty$). \end{corollary}